31 Maoists, two Indian soldiers killed in gunfight

 The gunfight broke in the forested areas of Bijapur district in the state of Chhattisgarh, considered the heartland of the insurgency.

+The rebels, also known as Naxalites after the district where their armed campaign began in 1967, were inspired by the Chinese revolutionary leader Mao Zedong.

-"This is a big success in the direction of achieving a Naxal-free India," said Amit Shah, India's home minister, who last year said the government expected to crush the rebellion by 2026.
+"This is a big success in the direction of achieving a Naxal-free India," said Amit Shah, India's interior minister, who last year said the government expected to crush the rebellion by 2026.

-A crackdown by security forces has killed some 287 rebels in the past year, an overwhelming majority in Chhattisgarh, according to government data.
+A crackdown by security forces killed around 287 rebels last year, an overwhelming majority in Chhattisgarh, according to government data.

+More than 80 Maoists have been killed so far this year, according to a tally on Sunday by the Press Trust of India news agency.

 The Maoists demand land, jobs and a share of the region's immense natural resources for local residents.